stackbuilders/tutorials/tutorials/functional-full-stack/purescript-bridge/tutorial.md

 derive instance genericScientist :: Generic Scientist
 ```

 Ok, it's time to make the frontend use the auto-generated code.
 It's easy.
-We are auto-generating the `Scientist` datatype, so we are just going to import it.
+We are already auto-generating the `Scientist` datatype, so we are just going to import it.

 ```haskell
 import Types (Scientist)